TLDR:

 Behavior: Make the everyday actions effortless

-Focus on loading kids, buckling, organizing gear, quick cleanup, safe maneuvering, and swift exits.
+Focus on loading kids, buckling them in, organizing gear, quick cleanup, safe maneuvering, and swift exits.

 Messaging and proof points: